Sten435/Name-to-be-determined/readme.md

-## Hey 👋, I'm Stan Persoons and here is some info why i created this project
+## Hey 👋, I'm Stan Persoons and here is some info from the project

 ## About